httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 if the same request had been a GET.

 Digest can be used in requests too.

-Returned value depends on the representation metadata header fields.
+The `Digest` value depends on the representation metadata.

 A Digest header field MAY contain multiple representation-data-digest values.
 This could be useful for responses expected to reside in caches